CodingIntel

 Diagnosis coding for a fall (or other injury)

-More discussion of codes that use placeholder xxxA (or xxx with another 7th character).
 When a patient presents for an injury after a fall, practitioners may be tempted to search for the word “fall” and select the first diagnosis that they find.
-Perhaps, they find the code W06.xxxA “fall from a bed” or even W19.xxxA […]
+Perhaps, they find the code W06.xxxA “fall from a bed” or even W19.xxxA “unspecified fall”.
+They select the code, close the encounter, and move on to the […]

-Table of Contents G2211 FAQ Changes to G2211 in 2025 (with video) Not all visits Clinician’s relationship with the patient, type of problem Acute condition, seen in primary care CMS expected frequency Q&A from CodingIntel’s August 17, 2023, CMS Proposed Rule Webinar Q&A from CodingIntel’s January 22nd, 2024, Reimbursement Reality Webinar CMS releases G2211 FAQ: […]
+Table of Contents G2211 FAQ Changes to G2211 in 2025 and 2026 Not all visits Clinician’s relationship with the patient, type of problem Acute condition, seen in primary care CMS expected frequency Q&A from CodingIntel’s August 17, 2023, CMS Proposed Rule Webinar G2211 Visit complexity inherent to evaluation and management associated with medical care services […]

 “xxxA” – ICD-10-CM Placeholder Code X and 7th Character Extension